-My name is Caitlin, and I entered your facility in [spring of] 2015, I was a daily meth user, estranged from my family and friends, facing felony drug charges and I was only allowed to see my then 6-year-old son under supervision.
+My name is Cathy [not real name], and I entered your facility in [spring of] 2015, I was a daily meth user, estranged from my family and friends, facing felony drug charges and I was only allowed to see my then 6-year-old son under supervision.
 My life was in shambles, and I honestly only agreed to treatment to avoid jail time, even though I knew I desperately needed help.
 Sometime in the 4 months I was there, I started to live again, and I learned to live clean, uncomfortable as it was at first.

 I completed Drug Treatment in [summer] of 2015, I moved into Oxford and participated in Marion County’s Drug Court Program.
 Since then I moved into my own apartment, followed a few months later by a house.
 I gained full-time employment, and having successfully completed outpatient treatment and a Drug Court Program, my felony drug charge was dismissed.